aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 the module.

 (What if you're not in Python 3.4?
 Even in 3.3, you'd see a slightly different disassembly even for this tiny example.
-If you run this chapter's compiler in 3.3, expect the generated code to crash the interpreter, unless you're unlucky and get some weirder result like a wrong answer.)
+If you run Tailbiter in 3.3, expect the generated code to crash the interpreter, unless you're unlucky and get some weirder result like a wrong answer.)

 ### Assembly: the interface